yashodhanAgale/Lecture-scheduling/client/README.md

 2. Authentication

 Login: The login form authenticates the user using the email and password.
 Upon successful login, a JWT token is stored in localStorage, and the user is redirected to the instructor dashboard.
-Signup: The signup form allows the user to register with email, password, fullName, dateOfBirth, and gender.
+Signup: The signup form allows the user to register with email, password, role.
 Upon successful signup, the user is redirected to the login page.

 3. Instructor Dashboard
    Sidebar Navigation: The sidebar contains links to the "Overview", "My Courses", "Upcoming Lectures", and "Profile Settings".